 - R Visa: Issued to highly qualified individuals who meet the requirements for a class A visa, as well as their immediate family.
 However, it is has a 180-day stay limit per entry.

-How To Get Work Visa in China?
+How To Get a China Work Visa For Foreigners?

 Depending on circumstances around your travel to China, you may or may not need to apply for a work visa.
 But as a rule of thumb, if you're not a resident in China and employed there, you'll need a work visa.